mpvnet-player/mpv.net/README.md

 🎞 mpv.net
 ==========

-mpv.net is a media player for Windows based on the [mpv](https://mpv.io) player.
+mpv.net is a media player for Windows that has a modern GUI.

-mpv.net is designed to be mpv compatible, almost all mpv features are available, this means the official [mpv manual](https://mpv.io/manual/master/) applies to mpv.net.
+The player is based on the popular [mpv](https://mpv.io) media player. mpv.net is designed to be mpv compatible, almost all mpv features are available, this means the official [mpv manual](https://mpv.io/manual/master/) applies to mpv.net, differences are documented in the [mpv.net manual](docs/manual.md#differences-compared-to-mpv).

-mpv focuses on the usage of the command line and the terminal, mpv.net retains the ability to be used from the command line and the terminal and adds a modern Windows GUI on top of it.

 #### Graphical User Interface